gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 Let's add some initial dependencies for our project.
 We will add some more dependencies to the POM throughout this workshop.

-First add the following property into the already existing `<properites>` section
+First add the following property into the already existing `<properties>` section

 ```xml